 The maximum number of links to display.
-If there fewer distinct values than this in the data, single values will be shown, otherwise ranges.
+If there are fewer distinct values than this in the data, single values will be shown, and ranges otherwise.

 •ranges

 Default: None

 If this is specified, it will override the (initial) automatic range.
 The value should be a list of ranges, where each item in the list is either: